Frequently asked questions about events

 What is the expected time to receive an events message?

 On average, you should receive your event message within one second after a successful HTTP request.
 99.99% of the event messages should be delivered within five seconds unless the limitation of either the FHIR service, DICOM service, or Event Grid has been met.

-Is it possible to receive duplicate Events message?
+Is it possible to receive duplicate events messages?

 Yes.
-The Event Grid guarantees at least one Events message delivery with its push mode.
+The Event Grid guarantees at least one events message delivery with its push mode.
 There may be chances that the event delivery request returns with a transient failure status code for random reasons.
-In this situation, the Event Grid will consider that as a delivery failure and will resend the Events message.
+In this situation, the Event Grid considers that as a delivery failure and resends the events message.
 For more information, see Azure Event Grid delivery and retry.